 Regardless of the exact “whys,” adoption of cloud architectures doesn’t happen in a vacuum.
-A substantial percentage of cloud services are deployed to extend, supplement, or enhance existing on-prem infrastructure.
+Many cloud services are deployed to extend, supplement, or enhance existing on-prem infrastructure.
 And so, whenever we talk about “multi-cloud” architectures, we should also consider “hybrid-cloud” architectures — these two scenarios go hand-in-hand when we take a holistic look at an organization’s network infrastructure.

 Along with the rise of hybrid- and multi-cloud architectures, it’s worth noting another reality — visibility (or lack thereof).
 In multi-cloud environments, it’s no longer sufficient to leverage each cloud provider’s built-in visibility tools.
 Those tools were built for each provider’s own cloud infrastructure, and they typically lack some essential features, including: